ADD CONDITION

 Drug Overview

-Menthol Sugar-Free is a product designed to provide temporary relief from coughs caused by colds and to soothe occasional minor irritation or soreness in the throat.
-It comes in the form of 25 drops, making it easy to use when you need quick comfort.
-The menthol in this product works by creating a cooling sensation that can help ease throat discomfort and reduce the urge to cough.
+Menthol Sugar-Free is a product designed to provide temporary relief from coughs caused by colds and minor throat irritations or soreness.
+It comes in the form of 25 drops, making it easy to use when you need soothing relief.
+This formulation helps to ease discomfort in your throat, allowing you to feel more comfortable during a cold or when experiencing minor throat issues.

 Uses